szczeles/toolbelt/mqttbridge/README.md

       ON event#runpumpifneeded DO Backlog Power1 %var1%; RuleTimer1 300 ENDON
       ON Rules#Timer=1 DO Power1 off ENDON;
     Rule2 1

+    # between 5:30 and 23:00 run all time:
+    Rule3
+      ON Time#Initialized DO Backlog var1 0 ENDON
+      ON Time#Minute|5 DO Backlog var1 0; event checkmorning=%time%; event checknight=%time%; event runpumpifneeded ENDON
+      ON event#checkmorning>=330 DO var1 1 ENDON
+      ON event#checknight>=1380 DO var1 0 ENDON
+      ON event#runpumpifneeded DO Backlog Power1 %var1% ENDON;
+    Rule3 1

 ## Running mqtt2influxdb